zbalkan/zbalkan.github.io/_posts/2025-02-25-surrogates.md

   - Filesystem
 ---

-This time I am going to write about some odd behavior of Windows.
+This time I am going to write about some odd behavior by Windows.
 The behavior is by design and there is no obvious security impact.
 Therefore, this article is written just for the sake of sharing some geeky content.

 ## What do you see?

 You checked the Task Manager and saw these.
-Many executables are relatively small in size with a square in the name.
+Many executables are relatively small, with a square in the name.
 What is your initial assumption?

 <img src="/assets/what.png" width="800" alt="square.exe">